 From here, just keep moving forward.
 You have almost reached freedom.
 It took you a long time to decide to be safe and healthy, and it will take time to relearn that you are worthy of self-love and respect.
-Be kind to you and give yourself time to heal.
+Be kind to yourself and give yourself time to heal.

 You are strong and courageous.
 You are bold and brave.
 No one has the right to cause you pain or belittle you.
 From this moment forward, I know you will walk, you will run, you will live.
 You have been given your life to cherish and live in freedom.
 Do not let the icy breath of another force you or control you.
 You deserve a life of freedom.